quicwg/base-drafts/draft-ietf-quic-transport.md

 fields for a 0-RTT packet MUST match the values used in the Initial packet ({{packet-initial}}).

-The client can send 0-RTT packets after receiving a Handshake packet ({{packet-handshake}}), if that packet does not complete the handshake.
+The client can send 0-RTT packets after receiving an Initial or Handshake packet ({{packet-handshake}}), if that packet does not complete the handshake.
 Even if the client receives a different connection ID in the Handshake packet, it MUST continue to use the same Destination Connection ID for 0-RTT packets, see